Joseph Joanovici

-Joseph Joanovici (also Ioinovici or Joinovici, 1905 –1965) was a Russian-born Romanian-French scrap metal merchant who supplied Nazi Germany and funded the French Resistance with the proceeds during the German occupation of France in World War II.
+Joseph Joanovici (also Ioinovici or Joinovici, 1905 –1965) was a Russian-born Romanian and French resident scrap metal merchant who supplied Nazi Germany and funded the French Resistance with the proceeds during the German occupation of France in World War II.

 He made a fortune during the four years of the occupation, and spent it entertaining high-ranking officials.
 He sold the Germans metal, bribed Nazis officers, financed the Resistance, and may also have given information to Soviet intelligence.

 Early life

 Joseph Joanovici was born on 20 February 1905 in Chișinău, then part of the Russian Empire, now the capital of Moldova.
 His parents were killed in the 1905 Chișinău pogrom.
 He married a fellow orphan named Eva and in 1925 emigrated to France, settling in a suburb of Paris.

 He got his start in scrap metal at a low-level job in a business owned by his wife’s uncle.
 Although he was illiterate, and would remain so until late in life, Joanovici was adept at running a business and pushed the uncle out and took over with the help of his brother, Marcel.
 He began to supply the Nazi regime with metal, which made him a millionaire.

 According to various sources, he also developed close ties with the French mafia.

 Despite his illiteracy, through hard work and affability, Joanovici became Monsieur Joseph, a well-known scrap metal merchant in the Paris suburb of Clichy.

 He had an appearance of artlessness that one commentator characterized as irresistible to those who crossed his path: "the kind of guy who could strike up a conversation with absolutely anyone at the seediest bar..'"